-Apparently, someone put a hit of ecstasy in the coffee of the Zanzibar immigration officer this morning.
+Apparently, someone put a hit of X in the coffee of the Zanzibar immigration officer this morning.
+He loves EVERYBODY!

 Out of a shadowy terminal and into the brilliant midday sunshine, Zanzibar blasts us with a cornucopia of sights and sounds, and smells.

-The sweltering midday heat has me lost in my wave of claustrophobia mixed with exhilaration as we push through the bustling, colourful crowds carrying our heavy loads.
-I am happily taking it all in,
+But the sweltering midday heat has me lost in a wave of claustrophobia mixed with exhilaration as we push through the bustling, colourful crowds carrying our heavy loads.
+I am happily taking

 I couldn't take enough pictures of this beautiful spot

-With a quick change of clothing, I want to explore old Stone Town but the others opt for a nap to get over their earlier bouts of seasickness, so I set off on my own and promptly get lost amongst the maze of narrow breezeways and alleys.
-All my romantic notions I had of Zanzibar
+With a quick change of soppy clothing, I want to explore old Stone Town...but the others opt for a nap to get over their earlier bouts of ferry boat seasickness, so I set off on my own and promptly get lost amongst the maze of narrow

 Pirates of Zanzibar